 The choices available for full cover mudguards are huge and we’ll cover these later.

-Mudguards like the SKS Race Blade Pro and Crud Roadacer use o-rings (though MK3 of the Roadracer use a special kind of ‘super velcro’) wrapped around the frame to provide a relatively secure connection in lieu of eyelets while providing a level of coverage comparable, but not quite as thorough, as full length mudguards.
+Mudguards like the SKS Race Blade Pro and Crud Roadacer use o-rings or velcro wrapped around the frame to provide a relatively secure connection in lieu of eyelets while providing a level of coverage comparable, but not quite as thorough, as full-length mudguards.

-Although their light weight and sleek looks may seem appealing, be warned that this style of guards are often a bit of a faff to set up and tend to wobble about more than full cover guards.
+Although their lightweight and sleek looks may seem appealing, be warned that this style of guards are often a bit of a fiddle to set up and tend to wobble about more than full cover guards.